-Though Graco has recalled car seats in the past over difficult-to-open car seat buckles, the Graco 4Ever was not part of any recall.
-Graco has issued no warnings about the 4Ever, and has never had to offer replacement parts.
+Though Graco has recalled car seats in the past over difficult-to-open car seat buckles, the 4Ever was not part of any recall.
+There have been no warnings issued about this car seat, and there was never a need to offer replacement parts.

-The Graco 4Ever is a convertible car seat, not an infant seat.
-This means that it’s not (yet, at least) compatible with any of Graco’s strollers.
+Remember that this is a convertible car seat, not an infant seat.
+This means that it’s not (yet, at least) compatible with any strollers that we know of.

 Since the seat is not meant to be taken in and out of the car, it does not have a base.
 This seat does have a handle, but it’s not a carrying handle – it’s an easy-adjust handle, used to raise or lower the headrest and harness straps.

-The Graco 4Ever can be installed in four different ways: rear-facing, forward-facing, as a high-back booster, and as a backless booster.
+The seat can be installed in four different ways: rear-facing, forward-facing, as a high-back booster, and as a backless booster.

 Unfortunately, I didn’t find too many videos showing seatbelt installation.
 Graco, however, provides a link to the seat’s online manual, where you can view the company’s written instructions on how to install and adjust the seat.